yaolu93/blogstore/content/cv.md

     * Supported application development roles in various projects from inception to implementation of application development.

-    * Interact with Ping An Insurance Company's product manager to help auto-insurance sales staff improve insurance policy issuance efficiency.
+    * Interacted with Ping An Insurance Company's product manager to help auto-insurance sales staff improve insurance policy issuance efficiency.

 ### **Yuan Ju Network Technology Co., Ltd.｜Apr 2017 - May 2018**